McWilliamsCenter/galsim_hub/hub/cosmos_size_mag/README.md

-# COSMOS model conditioned on size and magnitude
+# [LEGACY] COSMOS model conditioned on size and magnitude

 Author: Francois Lanusse

-Code: TBD
-Description: TBD
+This module is deprecated, and will be removed at the next release.
+Please do not use